Farmers’ Market set Dec. 3

 Food, drinks, kid crafts, Santa and a tree-lighting ceremony will be featured during the 10th annual JoeTown WinterWalk Festival in downtown St. Joseph.
 The festivities will take place from 4-8 p.m.
 Friday, Dec.
 2 and from 11 a.m.-3 p.m.
 Saturday, Dec.
 4.

 The free event includes a time for children to meet Santa and Mrs. Claus on the Bello Cucina patio, a tree-lighting ceremony on the St. Joseph Parish lawn (7 p.m.
 Friday) and more.

 For more information, visit thenewsleaders.com and click on Crierr in the pulldown section under Community.

 Hey sports fans, BBBS littles need you

 Sports Buddies is a fun way to mentor through participating and spectating sports.

 In this initiative, one-to-one mentoring friendships between an adult and youth are formed while engaging in athletics.
-Bigs make a 6-month commitment with the option to continue their match after the 6-month mark.
-They will attend 1-2 events per month organized by BBBS staff.
+Bigs make a six-month commitment with the option to continue their match after the six-month mark.
+They will attend one to two events per month organized by BBBS staff.
 Activities will be about two hours long and primarily on a Tuesday or Thursday evening, but this will depend on the activity.
-A 6-month calendar will be provided.
+A six-month calendar will be provided.
 The Big will only spend time with their Little at BBBS Sports Buddies events or at BBBS agency-sponsored activities.
 The Little’s family is responsible for coordinating transportation to and from activities.
-The BBBS Program Coordinator will conduct all scheduling and communication between Big, Little, and Little’s family.
+The BBBS program coordinator will conduct all scheduling and communication between Big, Little and Little’s family.
 Sports Buddies is a great way to mentor and build community with other matches that love sports!
-Contact Big Brothers Big Sisters at 320-253-1616 or firstname.lastname@example.org to learn more.
+Contact Big Brothers Big Sisters at 320-253-1616 or email@example.com to learn more.